react-simple/react-simple-state/README.md

 - **StateReturn&lt;State, StateSetter?&gt;**: State value and state setter returned by hooks.
 - **InitStateOptions&lt;State&gt;**: Options for **initGlobalState()** calls:
 	- **updateStates**: Filter to control *subscriptions of which states* should be triggered: ***thisState, parentState, childState, condition*()** callback.
-		- When a subscription is triggered the subscribed component should be updated, however, the subscribed component may have a ***subscribedState*** filter which might prevent the update.
+		- When subscriptions are triggered the subscribed components should be updated, however, subscribed components may have their ***subscribedState*** filter set which might prevent the updates.
 		- Optional.
-By default subscriptions of all parent and child states will be triggered, including the updated state.
+By default subscriptions of all parent and child states will be triggered, including the updated state with no condition.
 - **SetStateOptions&lt;State&gt;**: Options for **setGlobalState()** calls:
 	- **updateStates**: Same as for InitStateOptions
 	- **mergeState()**: Custom merge callback (optional)